WHO on alert for outbreaks of undiagnosed pneumonia in China affecting children

 Regarding the role of the WHO, the document indicated that the organization “is in contact with doctors and scientists through our existing associations and technical networks in China.”
 In that sense, they explained that since mid-October the north of the Asian giant “has reported an increase in flu-like illnesses compared to the same period of the three years previous”.

 “China has systems in place to collect information on trends in influenza, influenza-like illnesses, RSV and SARS-CoV-2, and send reports to platforms such as the Global Influenza Surveillance and Response System,” the entity assured.
-In this regard, they advanced that “WHO seeks this additional information”although he gave no indication about China’s response to the request for more information.
+In this regard, they advanced that “WHO seeks this additional information”although he gave no indication regarding China’s response to the request for more information.

-Artificial intelligence could generate the next pandemic
+Artificial intelligence might generate the next pandemic

 “We recommend to the inhabitants of China that follow measures to reduce the risk of respiratory illnesses, which include recommended vaccinations; keep distance from sick people; stay home when sick; undergo testing and receive medical care as needed; wear masks as appropriate; ensure good ventilation; and wash your hands regularly,” the WHO stressed.